BULB: Long (Bulb) Exposures

 - After you press the shutter button completely, the bulb exposure continues for your specified time.

-- and the exposure time are displayed on the screen during bulb timer shooting.
+- and the exposure time are displayed on the LCD panel during bulb timer shooting.

 - To clear the timer setting, select [Disable] in step 2.

 - Bulb exposure stops if you press the shutter button completely and release it during the timer.